Guide to Fruits and Vegetables that Grow in Shade

 That’s easy to grow in a home garden!

-What About Full Shade?
+What About Heavy Shade?

 rhubarb growing in partial shade

 If you have a space without any direct sunlight, reflected sunlight, or dappled sunlight, your crop options are more limited.
+This is what people call “full” shade or “deep” shade.

 Here are ideas for you:

-• Rhubarb can do very nicely in full shade.
+• Rhubarb can do very nicely in heavy shade.
 My friend Chris had a lovely rhubarb plant that graced the edge of his shady pond...it looked quite tropical with the big leaves!
 Find out how to force rhubarb indoors over the winter.

 • Currants and gooseberries are a good fit underneath bigger trees.
 My neighbour Mr. Browne had a currant bush growing in the full shade of an apple tree...and that bush faithfully fruited year after year, albeit not as much as it would have in a sunnier spot.